 One of the oldest houses in America is located in Santa Fe, New Mexico.
 The De Vargas Street House was built in 1646 and the front original rooms are carefully maintained and still standing for touring.
 It rests on part of the foundation of an ancient Indian Pueblo dating from around 1200 CE., and many believe the adobe is much older than the mid-1600s.

 Enter into the Oldest House through the gift shop in an attached structure that was built in the 1800s.
-A quick left into a hallway exhibiting historical photographs of the house through the years might give you a little chill up the back as you think of all the people through time who have walked into this room, and that you are standing right there.
+A quick left into a hallway exhibiting photographs of the house through the years might give you a little chill up the back as you think of all the people through time who have walked into this room, and now it is your moment in time to stand right there.

 There is no fee for The Oldest House, but a donation box is placed in the hallway.
 We suggest that after you’ve taken in this extraordinary treasure that you tour the gift shop and then walk across the alley to the church.
 As you stand looking toward the street, you are officially on the original route of the Santa Fe Trail leading to the trail’s end on the Santa Fe Plaza.